 4. Be authentic on stage.

-If I have had a bad week, or me and the wife have had a huge fight and it has affected me emotionally, I’m not scared to tell the crowd.
-I weave it into the transitions when appropriate, but it makes me human to them and not perfect rock star worship guy with no problems.
+If I have had a crappy week or the wife and I have had a huge fight and it has affected me emotionally, I’m not scared to tell the crowd.
+I weave it into the transitions when appropriate. but it makes me human to them and not “perfect rock star worship guy with no problems.”

 5. BE IN THE WORD.